qwx9/notes/net/algorithms/machinelearning/introduction.md

 does not allow us to explore the full problem space. w₀ allows the curve to be offset anywhere in addition to changing its slope.

+In summary, ADALINE is a linear model for two-class problems, with an adaptive element.

 #### Algorithm